 The concept came partially from me wanting to play with things that I had always thought were cool.
 Like shooting miniatures.
-That, and I grew up watching horror films in a big way.
-(I remember going over to watch a movie at a high school girlfriends.
+That, and I grew up watching horror films in a big way (I remember going over to watch a movie with a high school girlfriend.
 I had hired Meet the Feebles.
 She broke up with me shortly after that.)

 The shoot was brutal, just trying to get the set and miniatures built in time.
 We shot everything green screen, but with half a set (just grass and gravestones).
-We managed to get the grass for next to nothing, as it had just been used on a Powerade ad with Mils Muliana in it.
+We managed to get the grass for next to nothing, as it had just been used on a Powerade advert with Mils Muliaina in it.